 A story in which Jesus cures a leper appears in all three synoptic gospels.
-Having cured the man; he instructs him to offer the requisite ritual sacrifices as prescribed by the Deuteronomic Code and Priestly Code, and not to tell anyone who had healed him, but the man disobeyed; increasing Jesus’ fame, and thereafter Jesus withdrew to deserted places but was followed there.
+Having cured the man, he instructed him to offer the requisite ritual sacrifices as prescribed by the Deuteronomic Code and Priestly Code and not to tell anyone who had healed him, but the man disobeyed, increasing Jesus’ fame.
+After that Jesus withdrew to deserted places but was followed there.

 In an episode in the Gospel of Luke, while on his way to Jerusalem; Jesus sends ten lepers who sought his assistance to the priests; and they were healed as they go.
 But the only one who comes back to thank Jesus is a Samaritan.